 - Diving where the water depth is inadequate causes spinal cord injuries.

 Children should NEVER play in or near water without supervision.
-(Constant visual contact by an adult who has not been drinking alcoholic beverages).
+Constant visual contact is necessary by an adult who has not been drinking alcoholic beverages.

 - Place a 4-sided fence (unbreakable) around backyard pools.

 - Ensure that all pool and spa drains are properly grated.